 Here’s a tip for some extra flavor: Boil your pasta in the water you used for the asparagus.

-The asparagus purée sauce is also very nice with short, stubby pastas like penne or, better yet, its little sisters, pennette.
+The asparagus purée is also very nice with short, stubby pastas like penne or, better yet, its little sisters, pennette.